Comparing Boston Commercial Painting Companies

 • What exact paint and coatings will the Commercial Painting Contractor use to complete each part of the project?

-This might mean different types of paint for different parts of the project.
+This might mean different types of paint for various spaces.
 For example, a different paint type would be specified for metal pipes or a fire escape than wooden window sills.

 2. Do you have a color consultant on staff to help me choose colors?